 NordVPN and Surfshark both have integrated systems for blocking ads, trackers, and phishing websites.
 ExpressVPN doesn't have this kind of feature.

-NordVPN and VyprVPN have had their no logs policies certified by third party audits.
-Surfshark has not done this yet.
+NordVPN and ExpressVPN have had their no logs policies certified by third party audits.
+Surfshark and OVPN have not done this yet.

 NordVPN has the most complete set of security features.